 Nicotine replacement therapy (NRT)

-Nicotine replacement therapy (NRT) products provide consistent levels of nicotine that gradually decrease over time.
+Nicotine replacement products provide consistent levels of nicotine that gradually decrease over time.

 NRTs are available in different formulations and strengths—over-the-counter (OTC) and prescription.
-They are indicated by the FDA to be used for 8-12 weeks, but can be used longer if you and your healthcare provider feel that is necessary.
+They are indicated by the U.S. Food and Drug Administration to be used for 8-12 weeks but can be used longer if you and your healthcare provider feel that is necessary.